aviraj07/aviraj07/README.md

 ## My Projects

-* [Dear-Diary](https://youtu.be/i9e0uKmePPk), a digital diary where you can keep all your secrets.
+* [Chat50](https://aviraj-chat50.herokuapp.com), a place where people can make groups and chat.
-* [GoogleBawa](https://youtu.be/kUq4isHAm6s), a front-end clone of google search engine that includes google search, image search, and advance search.
+* [Network](https://avigram.herokuapp.com/), a twitter like webapp where people can post stuffs, like, follow/unfollow each other.
-* [Wikipedia](https://youtu.be/lqzdZqQcnf8), a wikipedia like web app.
+* [Mail](https://avimail.herokuapp.com), a gmail like webapp where people can send emails and reply to them.

 And see more projects on this GitHub profile!